Deploy MeterSphere on KubeSphere

 project-regularmust be invited to the project with the role of

 operator.
-If they are not ready, refer to Create Workspaces, Projects, Accounts and Roles.
+If they are not ready, refer to Create Workspaces, Projects, Users and Roles.

 Step 1: Add an app repository